DataCollaborativeForJustice/DOC_Jail_Population_Timeseries/README.md

 # New York City Department of Correction Jail Population Time Series Analysis

-This repository contains the scripts used to engineer and select features for the time series analysis and forecasting of NYC Jail Population.
+This repository contains the scripts used to engineer and select features for the time series analysis and forecasting of the NYC Jail Population.

-After testing multiple machine learning techniques for predicting future jail population (ARIMA, ARIMAX, SARIMAX, and linear regression) and measure the performance across all models, we chose to use a SARIMAX model.
+After testing multiple machine learning techniques for projecting the future jail population (ARIMA, ARIMAX, SARIMAX, and linear regression) and after measuring the performance across all models, we chose to use a SARIMAX model.

-After analyzing the average daily jail population from June 2016 to current day, we found that the jail population does not have a strong seasonal component but does have a strong upward trend through time.
+After analyzing the average daily jail population (ADP) from June 2016 to current day, we found that the jail population does not have a strong seasonal component but does have a strong upward trend through time.
 We also found that the ADP is highly correlated with the misdemeanor, nonviolent felony, and violent felony crime and arrest counts for a given time 30-day period.

 Explore the data sources and methodology used throughout this project below.
 The findings in this repository are used to create the automated projections in the New York City Jail Population Tracker here [ADD LINK HERE].